AR 15 Legal Considerations: State and Federal Regulations

 However, there are considerations to bear in mind:

 - Unloaded and Inaccessible: The firearm must be unloaded, and neither the firearm nor any ammunition can be readily accessible from the passenger compartment.
-If the vehicle lacks a room separate from the driver’s area, the gun, and ammunition must be in a locked container.
+The gun and ammunition must be in a locked container if the vehicle lacks a room separate from the driver’s area.

 - Brief and Incidental Stops: The safe passage provision is for continuous travel.
 It does not permit extended stays or detours in states with restrictive laws.
 Brief and necessary stops, such as refueling or meals, are considered incidental to the journey.